BurraAbhishek/Python-Hand-Cricket/README.md

 More commentary

-Bug fix where a wrong choice of bat/field crashes the game.
+Fixed a bug where a wrong choice of bat/field crashes the game.